-Geothermal energy is produced by extracting the natural, internal heat of the earth to create electricity and heat.
-Geothermal energy can be stored in granite rocks often called 'hot rocks' or trapped in liquids such as water and brine (hydrothermal process).
+Geothermal energy uses the earth's natural internal heat to generate electricity and heating.
+Geothermal energy may be stored in granite rocks (often called 'hot rocks') or trapped in liquids such as water and brine (hydrothermal process).

 Types of geothermal energy

-- Hot Sedimentary Aquifers (HSA) that exploit naturally occurring reservoirs that have been heated by proximate hot rocks or crustal heat flow
+- Hot sedimentary aquifers (HSA), which exploit naturally occurring reservoirs that have been heated by proximate hot rocks or crustal heat flow.

-- Enhanced Geothermal Systems (EGS), commonly referred to as 'hot rocks', that exploit the heat stored in rocks deep beneath the earth by fracturing the rock to create permeable reservoirs
+- Enhanced geothermal systems (EGS), commonly referred to as 'hot rocks', which exploit the heat stored in rocks deep beneath the earth by fracturing the rock to create permeable reservoirs.

-- direct use systems that utilise shallow underground reservoirs where there is a slight temperature difference between the surface and groundwater.
+- Direct use systems, which utilise shallow underground reservoirs where there is a slight temperature difference between the surface and groundwater.

-Getting the energy from the hot rocks relies on techniques established by the oil and gas industry.
-Wells are drilled to a depth of 3–5 kilometres below the surface to find the heat-producing granites.
-Water is then pumped down in the wells and through the cracks in the rocks.
-The water is heated to a temperature of up to 300°C and pushed back to the surface where the heat is used to drive a turbine and produce electricity.
-The water used is recycled.
+Wells are drilled to a depth of 3–5 kilometres below the surface to find heat-producing granites.
+Water is pumped into the wells and through cracks in the rocks, where it becomes heated to a temperature of up to 300°C.

 With its promise of emission-free power generation 24 hours a day, geothermal energy has attracted a lot of interest.
 Although developing the technology to harness Australia's hot rock resources has not progressed at the pace early investors were hoping for, projects such as the Habanero Pilot Plant are continuing to advance the field.

 - Geothermal energy: clean and sustainable energy for the future, CSIRO, 2012